 Many classifications of dangerous goods require UN-approved packaging.
 They are grouped according to the level of danger that they pose to humans, animals, and property in case they leak.

-The United Nations created 9 classifications for these hazardous goods.
+The United Nations created 9 classifications for these hazardous substances.
+These are listed in any order.tions for these hazardous goods.
 These are listed in any order.

-These have to be put in approved packaging otherwise, no reputable shipping company will take them anywhere.
+These have to be put in approved packaging, as it protects workers and ensures safe handling throughout the transport process.
+Otherwise, no reputable shipping company will take them anywhere.

 Important Reminders for UN-Certified Boxes

 When you’re shipping dangerous goods, it’s a must to comply with the UN packaging regulations.
 It’s not just them that needs to be appeased.
-Local authorities will also have their regulations and they also require your compliance.
+Local authorities will also have their regulations, and they will also require your compliance.

 Do your research.
 Go through all the regulations that you can find.
 This will guide you in choosing the right materials that’ll help you comply and get the right packaging code for the goods you want to ship out.